-Madagascar, Malawi, Zimbabwe, Zambia, Moldova, Mozambique
+Madagascar, Malawi, Zimbabwe, Zambia, Mozambique, Moldova

-Farmer-to-Farmer: Southern Africa
+Farmer-to-Farmer: Southern Africa & Moldova

-CNFA recruits highly trained, exceptionally qualified volunteers — with years of experience in their respective fields — who offer their time and energy to provide technical assistance to farmers and entrepreneurs.
+CNFA recruits highly-trained, exceptionally qualified volunteers — with years of experience in their respective fields — who offer their time and energy to provide technical assistance to farmers and entrepreneurs.
 Volunteers should be U.S. citizens or permanent residents.
 See our Volunteer Page for more information on how to become a volunteer.